SwiftlyFast-exe/Password-Safety-Checker/README.md

-# Password-Safety-Checker
+# Password Safety Checker
-A simple script that checks the safety levels of you password and if needed you can request a password that will be different every time with high safety
+> A straightforward tool that evaluates the strength and breach status of your password.
+> If your password is weak, it provides a unique, highly secure password suggestion every time you request one.